youchen-363/creaition-story-forge/README.md

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
+- Navigate to the main scene of your repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.